-The additional bonds test must be met prior to the initial issuance of Bond Anticipation Notes (such as EMCP), but compliance with the additional bonds test is not required for the issuance of Bonds to fund the Bond Anticipation Notes.
-In other words, compliance with the additional bonds test would not be required if the State were to issue Bonds to fund the currently outstanding EMCP.
+Additional Bonds may be issued to fund Outstanding EMCP and to refund Outstanding Bonds; however, the issuance of additional Bonds for these purposes is not subject to the additional bonds test.
+The additional bonds test must be met prior to the initial issuance of Bond Anticipation Notes (such as EMCP), but compliance with the additional bonds test is not required for the issuance of Bonds to fund Bond Anticipation Notes.
 Furthermore, if Bonds were issued to fund Bond Anticipation Notes, under certain circumstances, the Projected Annual Revenues at that time might be less than 2.0 times Maximum Annual Debt Service.